microchip-pic-avr-examples/avr64ea48-lp-voltage-current-meas-mcc/analog_voltage_sensing_mcc/README.md

 # Low-Power AVR EA Resistance Temperature Detector (RTD) Measurements

-This example uses the AVR EA microcontroller to periodically drive a Resistance Temperature Detector (RTD) with current, measure the voltage across the RTD, and calculate both resistance and temperature of the RTD.
+This example uses the AVR EA microcontroller to periodically drive a Resistance Temperature Detector (RTD) with current, measure the voltage across the RTD, and calculate both the resistance and the temperature of the RTD.
 The only hardware needed in addition to the microcontroller is a 1.8 kΩ fixed resistor and the RTD itself.

 ## Hardware Used